dkingDev/MP1/README.md

  - GitHub:
     - GitHub has been used to store this project.
+ - Google Fonts:
- - Google Fonts was used to create the footer icons and to retrieve the font family files.
+    - was used to create the footer icons and to retrieve the font family files.
+ - VScode:
+    - Was used along side Codeanywhere IDE as a standby when issues occurred.
+ - Codeanywhere IDE:
+    - Codeanywhere has been used to code and develope this website and to push to GitHub.
+ - W3schools:
+    - This CSS library was used to assist with the developement of this website.

 ## Features